Del Ballard Jr.: The "Ballard Gutter-Ball" Moment

 On March 2, 1991, Ballard was on the receiving end of one of the most bizarre and infamous incidents in PBA history.
-In the nationally-televised championship match at the 1991 Fair Lanes Open tournament in Baltimore, Ballard faced Pete Weber for the title.
+In the nationally televised championship match at the 1991 Fair Lanes Open tournament in Baltimore, Ballard faced Pete Weber for the title.
 Weber closed off with three strikes in the tenth frame, putting Ballard in a position where he needed two strikes and at least seven pins on the third ball to win.
-Ballard did throw the two strikes that he needed, but the third shot unfortunately came too close to the right channel and fell in, thus handing Pete Weber the title.
+Ballard did throw the two strikes that he needed, but the third shot came too close to the right channel and fell in, thus handing Pete Weber the title.
 Ballard recovered from this loss a few weeks later, defeating Jim Johnson Jr. to win the Long Island Open.

 Ballard said the gutter ball incident changed him forever, and not in the way many would think:

 "The next week was in New Jersey.
 As soon as I checked in, I received a phone call in my room.
 It was a male who asked if I was Del Ballard.
 I said 'yes'.
 The next comment...he says, 'you threw the ball in the gutter against Pete and it cost me, and now I’m going to get you.'
 I immediately hung up and called the front desk.
 I know I joke around a lot and expected some razzing from the guys, but they said this same person had called the hotel numerous times during the day from an outside number.
 I immediately checked out and changed hotels.
 I was a changed man from that day forward.
 I knew then the impact of what you do on the grand stage."